JoaoMiguelNC/JoaoMiguelNC.github.io/_posts/2023-05-25-quantum-mentorship.md

 # Computing the Gradient

-For the mentorship program, we redirived the gradient in [1] and derived other gradiants based on different cost functions.
+For the mentorship program, we redirived the gradient in [1] and derived other gradiants based on different cost functions, and tested the results using Python.

 ### Variational Quantum Eigensolver